obscureIT/Postgresql-bootcamp/assessment test 2.md

 ON cd.bookings.facid = cd.facilities.facid
 WHERE starttime >= '2012-09-21' AND starttime <= '2012-09-22' AND name ILIKE 'Tennis%'

+OR

+>SELECT cd.bookings.starttime AS start, cd.facilities.name
+FROM cd.bookings
+INNER JOIN cd.facilities
+ON cd.bookings.facid = cd.facilities.facid
+WHERE starttime >= '2012-09-21' AND starttime < '2012-09-22'
+AND cd.facilities.facid IN (0,1)
+ORDER BY cd.bookings.starttime

 14. How can you produce a list of the start times for bookings by members named 'David Farrell'?

 > SELECT starttime, name FROM cd.bookings